malcolmlearnstech/portfolio/README.md

 - Webpack(version 5.76.2): compiles and bunbles all code and resources for optimal production
 - Copy-Webpack-Plugin(version 11.0.0): ensures that specified files are included in build process
 - TailwindCSS(version 3.3.1): offers library of utility classes for styling components/interfaces

+## Contact

+Feel free to contact me via email at malcolmmack.json@gmail.com

+Visit my site to learn more at digitalmack.info